peterosterlund2/texel/doc/tbprobe.md

 * Always play game-theoretically optimal moves when the root position is a tablebase position, even if the half-move clock is non-zero.

-  In order to be a useful analysis tool Texel should be able to find optimal moves (i.e. preserving a win or draw) in tablebase positions even if the half-move clock is larger than 0 and even if sub-optimal moves have been played in order to reach the current position.
+  In order to be a useful analysis tool, Texel should be able to find optimal moves (i.e. preserving a win or draw) in tablebase positions even if the half-move clock is larger than 0 and even if sub-optimal moves have been played in order to reach the current position.